 The clavicle, or collarbone, is an important part of the skeletal structure because it connects the arms to the body.
 This bone stretches across the top of your chest from the sternum (breastbone) to your scapula (shoulder blade).
-It is easy to feel the clavicle, because unlike other bones which are covered with muscle, only skin covers a large part of the bone.
+It is easy to feel the clavicle because unlike other bones that are covered with muscle, only skin covers a large part of the bone.

 According to the American Academy of Orthopaedic Surgeons, typical symptoms of a broken collarbone include:

 - Pain and inability to lift the arm